Forraclass/s26wa27thompson/README.md

-Offical README for the Assignment 9 projoject for Web-Dev by Tristen Thompson.
+Offical README for the Assignment 9 project for Web-Dev by Tristen Thompson.